awsdocs/amazon-athena-user-guide/doc_source/partitions.md

 )
 PARTITIONED BY (id string)
 STORED AS parquet
-LOCATION 's3://bucket/folder/'
+LOCATION 's3://DOC-EXAMPLE-BUCKET/folder/'
 ```

 After you create the table, you load the data in the partitions for querying\.
 For Hive\-compatible data, you run [MSCK REPAIR TABLE](msck-repair-table.md)\.
 For non\-Hive compatible data, you use [ALTER TABLE ADD PARTITION](alter-table-add-partition.md) to add the partitions manually\.

-## Preparing Partitioned and Nonpartitioned Data for Querying<a name="partitions-preparing-data"></a>
+## Preparing Hive Style and Non\-Hive Style Data for Querying<a name="partitions-preparing-data"></a>

-The following sections discuss two scenarios:

-1. Data is already partitioned, stored on Amazon S3, and you need to access the data on Athena\.

-1. Data is not partitioned\.
+The following sections show how to prepare Hive style and non\-Hive style data for querying in Athena\.

-### Scenario 1: Data already partitioned and stored on S3 in Hive format<a name="scenario-1-data-already-partitioned-and-stored-on-s3-in-hive-format"></a>
+### Scenario 1: Data stored on Amazon S3 in Hive format<a name="scenario-1-data-already-partitioned-and-stored-on-s3-in-hive-format"></a>

-#### Storing Partitioned Data<a name="storing-partitioned-data"></a>

-Partitions are stored in separate folders in Amazon S3\.
-For example, here is the partial listing for sample ad impressions:
+In this scenario, partitions are stored in separate folders in Amazon S3\.
+For example, here is the partial listing for sample ad impressions output by the [https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3/ls.html](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3/ls.html) command, which lists the S3 objects under a specified prefix:

 ```
 aws s3 ls s3://elasticmapreduce/samples/hive-ads/tables/impressions/